devopsctl/gitlabctl/docs/gitlabctl_new_group.md

       --desc string              The description of the resource -h, --help                     help for group
       --lfs-enabled              Enable LFS
-      --namespace string         The parent group id or group path if creating a subgroup. (defaults to current user namespace)
+      --namespace string         This can be the parent namespace ID, group path, or user path. (defaults to current user namespace)
       --request-access-enabled   Enable request access
       --visibility string        public, internal or private (default "private")
 ```